-"officer of WCAT" means senior registry officer, assessment officer, appeal coordinator, or legal counsel.

-"party" means person who may bring or respond to an appeal [s.

-"practice directive" means italicized MRPP item that is consistent with the binding on WCAT;

-Workers Compensation Act, R.S.B.C.
+- "officer of WCAT" means senior registry officer, assessment officer, appeal coordinator, or legal counsel. - "party" means person who may bring or respond to an appeal [s.
+241]. - "practice directive" means italicized MRPP item that is consistent with the Workers Compensation Act, R.S.B.C.
 1996, c.
 492, and its regulations, and the Administrative Tribunals Act, S.B.C.
 2004, c.
-45, which provides guidance and is not chair) chairing a panel [s.
+45, which provides guidance and is not binding on WCAT; - "presiding member" means the WCAT member (either the chair or any vice chair) chairing a panel [s.
 231].